FraunhoferIOSB/FAAAST-Service/README.md

 Additionally, you can import the eclipse formatting rules defined in */codestyle* into our IDE.

 ### Third Party License
-If you use additional dependencies please be sure that the dependency License are compliant with our [License](#license).
-If you are not sure which License your dependencies have, you can run
+If you use additional dependencies please be sure that the licenses of these dependencies are compliant with our [License](#license).
+If you are not sure which license your dependencies have, you can run
 > mvn license:aggregate-third-party-report

-and check the generated report in the directory `./documentation/third_party_licenses_report.html`.
+and check the generated report in the directory `documentation/third_party_licenses_report.html`.

 <p align="right">(<a href="#top">back to top</a>)</p>